mattwala/gigaqbx-ts-paper-code/README.md

 data.

-This script doesn't run the plane BVP experiment from Section 4.3, which takes quite a bit of time to run (See [below](#running-experiments) for how to run this experiment and others individually.)
+This script doesn't run the plane BVP experiment from Section 4.3, which takes quite a bit of time to run.
+See [below](#running-experiments) for how to run this experiment and others individually.
 If you are using the Docker image, data from that experiment is already saved in the `raw-data-bvp` directory.
 This script also doesn't run the experiment to regenerate the calibration parameters for the various geometries, as doing so would likely cause